DeisData/deisdata.github.io/docs/source/python/setup-install.rst

    **Launch**) to open Jupyter Notebook in a web browser.
 5. Jupyter Notebook opens in a web browser but is running locally on your computer.
 On the main tab **Files** you will see a location in your file system.
-This startup folder is called the root directory of the app.
-Make sure you have a folder you can navigate to where you can put any files and datasets you’ll be using.
+You should save your workshop files in a folder you can navigate easily, like somewhere on your Desktop or your Documents.

 Miniconda (Most streamlined)
 ----------------------------